Top blog articles

 Condensation is what we commonly know as humidity.
 It is warm air that, due to poor ventilation, a very closed place, or very humid environments without air conditioning, causes this type of humidity.
-It occurs in any home because they cause by everyday actions.
-For example, bathrooms, kitchens, or laundry rooms are places that can appear, giving the appearance of wet-looking spots on walls
+It occurs in any home because they are caused by everyday actions.

 What does condensation on walls look like?